epasveer/seer/README.md

         * Watchpoint manager.
 Create and manage watchpoints.
 A watchpoint monitors when a variable is accessed (read, write, read/write).
         * GDB output.
 A log of any output from the gdb program itself.
         * Seer output.
-A log of any output from the seer program itself.
+A log of any output from the Seer program itself.
 As diagnostics.

     * Stack frame information.
         * Stack frame list.
 A frame can be double clicked to change the scope (the current function).